Open marriage: Types of openness: from "polyamory style" to "swinging style"

 Extramarital relationships vary in terms of the degree of sexual involvement desired and the degree of emotional involvement desired.
 Presented with the potentiality of non-monogamous intimacy, a given individual might be motivated more either by the desire for multiple sexual partners or a wider erotic experience than offered by monogamy, or by the desire for multiple others with whom to form an emotional or familial bond.

 Polyamory is motivated by a desire to expand love by developing emotionally involved relationships with extramarital partners.
 Swinging is motivated by a desire for physical gratification by engaging in sexual activities with extramarital partners.
 The distinction between polyamory and swinging applies to open marriages.
 Delineation of polyamory and swinging has appeared in academic literature, popular media, and Web sites devoted respectively to polyamory and to swinging.
 (The swing sites prefer to frame the distinction more along Gould's "utopic swingers" and "recreational swingers".)

-A polyamorous style of open marriage emphasizes the expansion of loving relationships by developing emotional attachments to extramarital partners.
-A swinging style of open marriage emphasizes physical gratification by engaging in recreational sex with extramarital partners.